10Kft/10kft-api/source/includes/_time-entries.md

 | with_suggestions | true to include suggested (unconfirmed) time entries based on assignments on the schedule | &with_suggestions=true |

 > IMPORTANT: *to* and *from* _must_ be a valid date formatted as `yyyy-mm-dd`

+## Bill Rates

+Time entries have an associated bill rate attached to them.
+When a new time entry is created, 10Kft will determine the appropriate bill rate for it (based on your account and project settings) and assign a values.
+When reading time entries, you can see this assigned bill rate.

 ### Creating Time Entries